February 25, 2021

+The Employees' Provident Fund (EPF) Act and EPF Scheme have a significant impact on organizations and their employees, particularly with regards to the pf applicability number of employees.
 The EPF Act is applicable to every establishment which employees 20 (twenty) or more persons and every such employer shall be required to be registered under the EPF on the government website ‘Employee Provident Fund Organisation (EPFO)’.

 The promulgation of ESI Act envisaged an integrated need based social insurance scheme that would protect the interest of workers in contingencies such as sickness, maternity, temporary or permanent physical disablement, death due to employment injury suffered during the course of the employment resulting in loss of wages or earning capacity.
 The ESI Act also guarantees reasonably good medical care to workers and their immediate dependents.
 Following the promulgation of the ESI Act, the central government set up the ESI Corporation (“ESIC”) to administer the scheme.

 In view of the foregoing, the Company must ensure whether it falls under the purview of the acts in question.
 In the event, the acts are applicable to the Company, the Company should comply with its provisions in its letter and spirit.
 The Company may always choose to provide better benefits to its employees over and above the benefits provided under the acts in question.